-Climate change may pose a source of systemic risk for investors and the businesses in which they invest as well as the financial system.
-Shifts in temperature, weather patterns, and rising sea levels impact supply chain, consumer demand, physical capital, and communities represent risks that can disrupt proper functioning of financial markets and institutions.
+Climate change may pose a source of systemic risk for investors and the businesses in which they invest, as well as the financial system.
+Shifts in temperature, weather patterns, and rising sea levels impact supply chain, consumer demand, physical capital, and communities, all of which represent risks that can disrupt proper functioning of financial markets and institutions.
 Extreme weather events are occurring on a more frequent basis and with increasing intensity.
 Events such as droughts, floods, and storms may lead to scarce resources and disruptions in operations and workforce availability.
 A company's awareness of environmental risks and opportunities may have a significant impact on its operational capacity, financial position, and long-term value creation.
-With new environmental technologies, regulations, and business strategies rapidly developing (e.g., carbon pollution regulations and energy efficiency opportunities), it is important that companies adapt and capitalize on these evolving changes.
+With new environmental technologies, regulations, and rapidly developing business strategies (e.g., carbon pollution regulations and energy efficiency opportunities), it is important that companies adapt and capitalize on evolving changes, while maintaining effective oversight policies and practices to facilitate a Just Transition.
 This may include, among other strategies, maintaining a board member or senior executive with expertise or ample experience with environmental science, technology, and/or regulation.